 Excise Taxes Dedicated to the Highway Trust Fund

-Highway-related excise tax revenue totaled $37.4 billion in FY2015, 38.1 percent of all excise tax revenue.
+Highway-related excise tax revenue totaled $37.6 billion in 2017, 45 percent of all excise tax revenue.
 Gasoline and diesel taxes, which are 18.4 and 24.4 cents per gallon, respectively, make up over 90 percent of total highway tax revenue, with the remaining from taxes on other fuels, trucks, trailers, and tires.
-(The tax rates for gasoline and diesel include a 0.1 percent tax that is earmarked for the Leaking Underground Storage Tank Trust Fund.)
+(The tax rates for gasoline and diesel include a 0.1 percent tax earmarked for the Leaking Underground Storage Tank Trust Fund.)
 Most other motor fuels are also subject to excise taxes, although “partially exempt” fuels produced from natural gas are taxed at much lower rates.
-Tax credits for producers of certain fuels deemed environmentally superior—including biodiesel, renewable diesel mixtures, alternative fuel, and alternative fuel mixtures—expired at the end of 2014 but were extended retroactively to January 1, 2015, and through 2016.
+Tax credits for producers of certain fuels deemed environmentally superior—including biodiesel, renewable diesel mixtures, alternative fuel, and alternative fuel mixtures—expired at the end of 2016 but were extended by the Bipartisan Budget Act of 2018 through 2017.

 Tobacco Excise Taxes

-Revenue from tobacco taxes totaled $14.5 billion in FY2015, accounting for 14.7 percent of all excise tax revenue.
-Federal excise taxes are imposed on tobacco products, which include cigarettes, cigars, snuff, chewing tobacco, pipe tobacco, and roll-your-own.
-The tax is calculated per thousand cigars or cigarettes, or per pound of tobacco, depending on the product.
+Revenue from tobacco taxes totaled $13.8 billion in 2017, accounting for 16 percent of all excise tax revenue.
+Federal excise taxes are imposed on tobacco products, which include cigarettes, cigars, snuff, chewing tobacco, pipe tobacco, and roll-your-own tobacco.
+The tax is calculated per thousand cigars or cigarettes or per pound of tobacco, depending on the product.
 The tax equals about $1.00 per pack of 20 cigarettes.
 Cigarette papers and tubes are also subject to tax.
 Tobacco taxes are collected when the products leave bonded premises for domestic distribution.
 Exported products are exempt.
-Unlike other excise taxes that are collected by the IRS, alcohol and tobacco taxes are collected by the Alcohol and Tobacco Tax and Trade Bureau of the US Treasury Department.
+Unlike other excise taxes collected by the IRS, alcohol and tobacco taxes are collected by the Alcohol and Tobacco Tax and Trade Bureau of the US Treasury Department.

 Alcohol Excise Taxes

-Excise tax revenue from alcoholic beverages amounted to $9.6 billion in FY2015, 9.8 percent of total excise receipts.
+Excise tax revenue from alcoholic beverages amounted to $9.9 billion in 2017, 12 percent of total excise receipts.
 There are different tax rates for distilled spirits, wine, and beer.
-Distilled spirits are taxed at $13.50 per proof gallon (a proof gallon is one liquid gallon that is 50 percent alcohol); tax rates on wines vary based on type and alcohol content, ranging from 22.6 cents per gallon for hard cider to $3.40 per gallon for sparkling wines; beer is typically taxed at $18.00 per barrel (31 gallons), although a reduced rate of $7.00 per barrel applies to the first 60,000 barrels for breweries that produce less than two million barrels.
+Distilled spirits generally are taxed at $13.50 per proof gallon (a proof gallon is one liquid gallon that is 50 percent alcohol), but a lower rate applies in 2018 and 2019 to quantities of less than 22.23 million proof gallons removed from the distillery or imported.
+Tax rates on wines vary based on type and alcohol content, ranging from $1.07 per gallon for wines with 14 percent alcohol or less to $3.40 per gallon for sparkling wines, but lower rates also apply in 2018 and 2019 to smaller quantities of wine removed or imported.
+Beer is typically taxed at $18.00 per barrel (31 gallons), although a reduced rate of $7.00 per barrel applied to the first 60,000 barrels for breweries that produce less than two million barrels.
+Lower rates apply in both cases in 2018 and 2019.
 Note that the alcohol content of beer and wine is taxed at a much lower rate than the alcohol content of distilled spirits.
-Alcohol products can be exported or delivered for nonbeverage uses without incurring the tax.

 Joint Committee on Taxation.
-2015.
+2015a.
 “Present Law and Background Information on Federal Excise Taxes.”
-JCX-99-15.
+JCS-1-11.
 Washington, DC: Joint Committee on Taxation.

 Rosenberg, Joseph.
 2015.
 “The Distributional Burden of Federal Excise Taxes.”
 Washington, DC: Urban-Brookings Tax Policy Center.